macCesar/purgeTSS/README.md

 > purgetss w
 ```

-Use this command if you want `purgetss` to autorun every time you compile your project.
+Use this command to autorun `purgetss` every time you compile your project.

 This is very useful in combination with `LiveView` because it will purge all your files every time you make a change, for example when adding or deleting styles in your Views.

-To turn watch mode off use the --off option
+**You'll get instant feedback of any change you made and speed up your prototyping process significantly.**

+*This only works with regular Alloy projects compiled with `[appc] ti build` command, we haven't test it with any other type of project like webpack or vue.*

+**Use the `--off` option to turn it off.**
 ```bash
 > purgetss watch --off